Documentation

 Data Retention

 Hornbill keeps a copy of your data as long as you are a customer.
 In the event you choose to terminate your agreement, Hornbill will retain your data for upto 30 Days from the date of termination.
-We will of course provide you with a copy of this data upon request in an industry standard machine readable format.
+We will of course provide you with a copy of this data upon request in CSV export once per quarter on requestt.
 Upon any termination, Hornbill shall use reasonable endeavors to assist in the migration of the customer’s data.
 Such assistance is to be subject to Hornbill’s terms for time and materials for consultancy services and its associated standard day rates.
 Hornbill also agrees that such estimates for work will be reasonable and appropriate to the scale of requests received for such data.
 This includes all backups and data relating to those backups.

-A SQL data dump of your Hornbill instance will be provided (All SQL Create\Insert statements for your data) and a copy of file attachments via Secure FTP within a password encrypted ZIP.
+A data dump of your Hornbill instance will be provided on request (Number of CSV files of your data) on termination or twice per year and a copy of file attachments (Which includes Request Attachments, Email Attachments and Document Manager Documents etc) via Secure FTP within 2 password encrypted ZIPs.
 An email is then sent to the contacts associated to the Hornbill instance containing information about the data drop along with the key required to unencrypt the content.

 In This Document